Chapter 39

 Let us notice the following verse,

-34 … It was Jesus Christ, working through the Apostle Peter, who healed Aeneas.
+34 … It was Jesus Christ, working through Peter, who healed Aeneas.

 With respect to the post New Testament days, let us remember that one of the spiritual gifts of the Holy Spirit is the gifts of healing (1 Corinthians 12:4-9).
 Thus, throughout post New Testament church history, including today, one reads about, hears about and in some situations witnesses how in the Name of Jesus Christ lives are being healed, mended and saved.